-Oral Communication Competency Examination - Fall 2016
+Oral Communication Competency Examination

-Participating in the OCCE does not guarantee passing and therefore you may not be completing the university's requirement in oral competency.
+- Participating in the OCCE does not guarantee passing and therefore you may not be completing the university's requirement in oral competency.
 It is recommended that graduating seniors register for a section of COM 1010 and attend class until both Part I and Part II of the exam are completed and it is certified that you have passed.
-The Department of Communication and the University are not responsible for non-refunded monies as a result of registering for, and then dropping, COM 1010.
+The Department of Communication and the University are not responsible for non-refunded monies as a result of registering for, and then dropping COM 1010.

-While you may attempt to pass Part I multiple times, you may only attempt Part II once.
+- While you may attempt to pass Part I multiple times, you may only attempt Part II once.
 If you do not pass Part II on your first attempt, you will not be able to fulfill the OC requirement through the Oral Competency Examination.

-Your class rank within the University does not affect your likelihood of passing either Part I or Part II.
+- Your class rank within the University does not affect your likelihood of passing either Part I or Part II.
 For example, having a senior status and nearing graduation does not give you an advantage over having junior status.
-In addition, your status within your own program (e.g., needing to fulfill an OC requirement to remain in your program) does not effect your likelihood of passing.
+In addition, your status within your own program (e.g., needing to fulfill an OC requirement to remain in your program) does not affect your likelihood of passing.
 For Part II, the evaluation panel is focused on whether your speech meets all of the criteria as outlined in the Part II instructions and requirements, and on whether or not your speech represents a capstone speech as would be expected in a 3 credit hour public speaking class.

 Oral Communication Competency Exam Part 1 will be administered by the Department of Communication.

-Test Schedule for Part 1.
+Test Schedule for Part I:

-|Part 1 Test Date||Registration Deadline|
+|Part I Test Date||Registration Deadline|

 The Department of Communication is responsible for the content and construction of the exam.

 1. In Person Registration: Come to the Department of Communication, Manoogian Hall 585, during regular business hours.
 The examination fee and the completed Part I registration form (see below) are required to register and must be paid by check or money order payable to Wayne State University.
 Cash and other forms of payment will not be accepted.
-The deadline for in-person (hand-deliver) registration is Monday, February 20, 2017 at 2:00 PM.

-ORAL COMPETENCY EQUIVALENCY EXAM - PART 2
+PART II - ORAL COMPETENCY EQUIVALENCY EXAM

 Please note: If you major or minor (or will major or minor) in Communication, you will have to take COM 1010 regardless of whether or not you pass both parts of the OCE.